wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

-## Google + Documentation and Retrieval Test with Python
+## Google+ API content retrieval test

-There is no straightforward implementation of Google+ API available, we have to use Python Scripting.
+There is no straightforward implementation of Google+ API for fetching data, we decided to use Python Scripting.

 The installation procedure for the Google + API various from one machine to another depending on the package manager that you are using.
 But, here is our steps:

-* Step 1: We generate an API key through Google API Console which give us the authentication access with OAuth 2.0 - the client ID and client secret.
+* Step 1: We generated an API key through Google API Console which give us the authentication access with OAuth 2.0 - the client ID and client secret.

 Point your browser to code.google.com/apis/console/ and it will take you to the login page of the API Console.